 - Benefits Orientation: for benefits-eligible faculty and staff

 The Benefits Orientation provides benefits-eligible faculty and staff with an overview of all benefits options available at the University.
 The benefits orientation has been designed to ensure you have enough information to make informed decisions about the coverage you need.
 Please note: benefit enrollment forms must be submitted to Human Resources within 30 days of your hire date.

 - University Welcome: for new staff

-Every two months, Human Resources hosts a University Welcome to introduce new staff to the university's vision, mission and values; history; and extended community.
+Every quarter, Human Resources hosts a University Welcome to introduce new staff to the University's vision, mission and values; history; and extended community.
 All upcoming sessions will take place from 9:00am - 11:30am:

 Meet colleagues at the faculty/staff lounge on lower campus for a weekday lunch or happy hour on Thursdays during the academic year in a relaxing and social environment.
-For more information, please contact Holly Winslow.
+For more information, please contact Josephine Chan.

 Visit the Payroll office at Lone Mountain North, 3rd floor or call (415) 422-5743 for details about the payroll calendar, time sheets and leave reports.

-The university subsidizes Clipper Direct purchases for benefits eligible full-time faculty and staff who do not have a university parking permit.
+Clipper Direct: The University subsidizes Clipper Direct purchases for benefits eligible full-time faculty and staff who do not have a University parking permit.
 Visit the Benefits website for more information.

 Visit Public Safety for information about what to do in an emergency or to report suspicious persons.